Fred Robert Beeker Sr.

 Beeker is an Elder and Sunday school teacher at the First Presbyterian Church of Eutaw.
 He graduated from the University of West Alabama with a degree in Commerce and Business Administration.

-8. LifeSketch: Biography from Chip Beeker's campaign site for Public Service Commision, on 30 May 2015, in Eutaw, Greene, AL, USA.
-9 From 1986 to 2006, Chip Beeker served on the Greene County Commission, and was a rare Republican officeholder in an area of the state historically dominated by Democrats.
+8. LifeSketch: Biography from Chip Beeker's campaign site for Public Service Commision, on 30 May 2015, in Eutaw, Greene, AL. 9 From 1986 to 2006, Chip Beeker served on the Greene County Commission, and was a rare Republican officeholder in an area of the state historically dominated by Democrats.
 For a decade ranging from 1996 to 2006, Beeker chaired the commission and is credited with creating economic development opportunities during his tenure.

 Beeker previously ran as a Public Service Commission candidate in the 2010 Republican primary, and has served as a member of the State Executive Committee of the Alabama Republican Party.